dirkraft/jersey-bootstrap/README.md

  3. delete the two `placeholder` files in src/test/java and src/test/resources
  4. package structure - move everything from 'com/github/dirkraft/jerseyboot' to 'com/mega/corp/imaedthismyslef'

-Then you'll want to decide what you want to keep and lose, and make plans to replace any such placeholders.
-The [[File Matrix section]](#file-matrix) may help with this, particularly with respect to HTML5 boilerplate.
+Then you'll want to decide what you want to keep, lose, or modify from the various static resources sources, and make plans to replace any such placeholders.
+The [[File Matrix section]](#file-matrix) may help with this.
+Refer to each's own site and documentation for details.

 Once that's all done, you'll want to quit IntelliJ and run yourself one final `gradle idea` before making Exodus of this README.md (delete it or replace it with your own).
 Stealing code has never been so easy!